nelsonfigueroa/nelson.cloud/content/about.md

 title = "About Me"
 +++

 Hello!
-I'm Nelson.
-I'm a Software Engineer based in Los Angeles and I enjoy solving problems with code.
-My specialty is in Ruby on Rails.
-I'm also into all things cybersecurity.
+My name is Nelson Figueroa.
+I'm a Software Engineer based in Los Angeles.
+I graduated with a Bachelors degree in Computer Information Technology on May 2019.
+I'm passionate about coding, cybersecurity, and music.
+My favorite programming language is Ruby, and my strength is in Ruby on Rails development.